ruijarimba/azure-pipelines-guidelines/guidelines/stages/consider-grouping-jobs.md

 ## Reason

 A stage is a logical boundary in the pipeline.
-It can be used to mark separation of concerns (for example, Build, QA, and production) or to pause the pipeline and perform various checks or approvals before proceeding to the next stage.
+It can be used to mark separation of concerns or environments (for example, Build, QA, and production) or to pause the pipeline and perform various checks or approvals before proceeding to the next stage.

 Also, you can rerun a stage (successful or not) without rerunning the entire pipeline.